Loop® vehicle maintenance facility

 King County Wastewater Treatment Division (WTD) is designing a new vehicle maintenance and staging facility for transporting Loop biosolids.
-The new facility, expected to be open in spring 2019, will be located in North Bend (exit 34 off I-90) on County-owned land.
+The new facility will be located in North Bend (exit 34 off I-90) on County-owned land.

 Why is King County building this facility?

 - The current vehicle facility is located in south Seattle, on a space leased from the King County Airport.
 The lease on this land is now ending without the option to renew, requiring WTD to relocate the facility.

 - Helps meet new federal regulations that limit the time a driver can be on the road.

 - This facility reduces driving time and improves safety for every traveler on our highways and roads.

 What are Loop biosolids?